Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 Print Actions

-This is disabled by default and means that most actions of Chang Strings will be visible in the console.
+This is disabled by default and means that few actions of Change Strings will be visible in the console.

-This should explain everything, but of course, If you have any questions or requests, drop a comment down below!
+This should explain everything, but of course, If you have any questions or requests, message me.

 On the next page is the Download link, Changelog and some more background information